-When the schedule for our GameBlast19 marathon stream last month was revealed in January, I was pretty pleased that A Way Out had made the cut.
-It was a title I’d been looking forward to playing for a while and it seemed as though it would be great for an extended gaming session: something with a good narrative to rope us in and simple controls which would be easy to master in our tiredness.
+When the schedule for our GameBlast19 marathon stream was revealed in January, I was pleased that A Way Out had made the cut.
+I’d been looking forward to playing it for a while and it seemed as though it would be great for an extended gaming session: something with a good narrative to rope us in and simple controls.

 I wasn’t wrong.
 What I’ve learnt during five years of GameBlast events is that if you haven’t got your hands on a controller, you’re going to fall asleep at some point during those 24-hours.
 The cooperative style of A Way Out meant my other-half and I could play at the same time, so we were both involved in that section of the stream and it made it somewhat easier to keep going.
 After a few minutes’ debate we picked our characters and jumped right into the story.

 If you haven’t played this game yet and intend to do so, I’d highly recommend navigating away from this post now and coming back later.
 There will be some major spoilers in the paragraphs towards the end.

 I went for Leo Caruso: a man who has completed six months of an eight-year prison sentence for grand theft, assault and armed robbery, after a plan to steal and sell a famous diamond went horribly wrong.
 He may initially come across as insensitive and headstrong, but it’s obvious he cares deeply for his son Alex and wife Linda.
 The most touching moments in-game are those where he’s with his family and for all his faults and misdemeanours, you can see he really does want to be a good father.